terrymacdonald/DisplayMagician/README.md

 * DisplayMagician only supports 64-bit Windows 10 (version 1809 or later) and 64-bit Windows 11
 * NVIDIA Surround support requires NVIDIA Game Ready driver to be installed
 * AMD Eyefinity support requires AMD Radeon™ Software Adrenalin 2020 Edition 21.2.1 or later to be installed
+* Requires .Net 8.0 (automatically included in the installer)

 ## Donation
 I am doing this work to scratch a programming itch I've had for a while.
 It's pretty fun to craft something that is useful to so many people.
 That said, I'd appreciate a donation to help buy a coffee or two!